quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 of packets that contain non-compliant DCIDs, and in extreme cases connection failure.

+Some load balancers might inspect elements of the Server Name Indication (SNI) extension in the TLS Client Hello to make a routing decision.
+Note that the format and cryptographic protection of this information may change in future versions or extensions of TLS or QUIC, and therefore this functionality is inherently not version-invariant.

 # Security Considerations {#security-considerations}

 QUIC-LB is intended to prevent linkability.
 Attacks would therefore attempt to